cduvallet/research-parasite-editorial/ms.md

 An example is data sharing: parasites might like to grumble at how hard it is to find and download raw data, but depositing data is itself a complicated process.
 Data generation is a collaborative, lengthy process, and the person depositing the data is rarely involved in every step of the data generation.
 Even after downloading and processing these 28 datasets, I myself was incredibly confused when I needed to deposit data for a different project that I worked on, and I'm sure I missed some important information that will make a future parasite grumble herself.
-Thus, not only do we need to require data sharing, but we also need to make it easier, more accessible, and more amenable to improvements and feedback, in addition to encouraging and rewarding those who do share their data (https://researchsymbionts.org/).
+Thus, not only do we need to require data sharing, but we also need to make it easier, more accessible, and more amenable to improvements and feedback, in addition to encouraging and rewarding those who do share their data (e.g. like the Research Symbiont award, a partner to the Research Parasite Award: https://researchsymbionts.org/).
 And as we're doing our parasitic research, we need to keep in mind that we are just one small part of an entire ecosystem, and that as parasites, we depend on our hosts to survive.

 ## References